 == is a comparison operator which will evaluate whether two values are equal.

 There are three logical operators that are used to compare values.
 They evaluate expressions down to Boolean values, returning either

 not and are defined in the table below.

 Logical operators are typically used to evaluate whether two or more expressions are true or not true.
-For example, they can be used to determine if the grade is passing and that the student is registered in the course, and if both cases are true then the student will be assigned a grade in the system.
+For example, they can be used to determine if the grade is passing and that the student is registered in the course.
+If both of these cases are true, then the student will be assigned a grade in the system.
 Another example would be to determine whether a user is a valid active customer of an online shop based on whether they have store credit or have made a purchase in the past 6 months.